aetilley/pcfg/README.txt

 Valid CFG?:   False

 > other_grammar.train_from_file("data/toy_univ_pcfg.txt", file_type="UNIV_PCFG")
+Training complete.
+Running self-check...
 Valid CFG?:   True
 Valid Parameters?:   True
-Not CNF: (rule aritys not exactly {1,2})
-Not CNF:  There are unary rules                 that do not have a Terminal as target Not CNF:  There are unary rules                 that do not have a Terminal as target CNF?:   False
+Not CNF:  There are unary rules that do not have a Terminal as target CNF?:   False

 > other_grammar.check_CFG()